-Cases of misconduct during examinations will be handled according to the University Regulations.
+If there are any misconduct cases during the examinations, they will be handled according to the University Regulations.

-University Regulations Article 66

-- 1. If a student violates the rules of this university or engages in behavior that disturbs order on the campus or goes against the duties of students, disciplinary action shall be taken based on the situation. - 2.
+University Regulations Article 661.
+If a student violates the rules of this university or engages in behavior that disturbs order on the campus or goes against the duties of students, disciplinary action shall be taken based on the situation.2.
 Disciplinary action shall be of three types: reprimand, suspension, and expulsion.